 - In Hogan's Heroes, a scheme to rescue Tiger from the Gestapo nearly goes bad when the Russian man they have playing Himmler hits his head on a pipe and collapses.
 He abruptly sits up a moment later, salutes, and says, "Long live our glorious leader, the Czar!" before passing out again.

 - In another episode, Carter gets caught in an explosion when trying to prep a bomb for sabotage.
 The others manage to pull him out of the wreckage and ask him if he's alright.
 His response is a very dazed "Hello Mom".

 - In Doctor Who, physical trauma (especially post-regenerative stress) often causes the Doctor to get mixed up and refer to former companions and adventures.

-- After his regeneration into the 10th doctor:
+- In "The Christmas Invasion", after his regeneration into the Tenth Doctor:

 - Lester in Beakman's World, far too many times to count.
 Sometimes he even initiates the amusing injury that leads to the thud.
 For example, hitting himself with a gavel, then yelling "Sustained!"
 Thud!

 - In the Married... with Children episode Cheese, Cues and Blood, Al sells all of his blood to 9 blood banks in order to pay a man because Kelly became a pool hustler in order to buy an expensive dress for the "Miss Cheese" pageant.
 Al spouted much nonsense throughout the rest of the episode, and at one point, Jefferson mentions that the former air-guitared to It's a Small World.